 2. Increase student accessibility to courses to allow for more interdisciplinary studies.

-3. Design a solution that personalizes the course-search experience for individual students.
+3. Design a solution that personalizes the course-search experience for students.

 As Carnegie Mellon categorizes its courses within departments/schools, our problem space surrounded student awareness and flexibility in exploring other fields or interests.
 Our team focused on researching pre-existing platforms that currently facilitate student courses and identifying pain points that restrict students from exploring new courses outside their major.